-All students taking College of Business Administration or College of Engineering courses must pay a per credit hour faculty salary tuition surcharge for those courses, regardless of the student’s academic major.
-Revenue from the tuition surcharge is used to retain and attract outstanding faculty.
+All students taking College of Business Administration or College of Engineering courses pay a per credit hour faculty salary tuition surcharge for those courses, regardless of the student's academic major.
+Revenue from the tuition surcharge is used to maintain effective faculty to student ratios, broaden course offerings, provide students with access to faculty both in and out of the classroom, and to retain and attract outstanding faculty.

 The University is interested in providing as many convenient payment options as possible, K-State has contracted with Informed Decisions Corporation to provide CASHNet SMARTPAY service for the acceptance of credit cards for tuition and fees.
 There is a service charge paid by the student to Informed Decisions for making payments using the CASHNet SMARTPAY service.
 The service is accessible via each student’s KSIS account.

 Kansas State University provides a Tuition Installment Payment Plan to allow students to make payments on current semester tuition at the beginning of each term.
 Students or their Designees can enroll online through their Student Center on KSIS.
 There is a minimal fee for this service.

 All payments must be made in full no later than 3 p.m. on the 15th of the month — or the scheduled first day of classes in January or August (Fall 2020 due August 24) — following initial billing to avoid a 1.5% default charge.
 Holds will be placed on all delinquent accounts, which will not allow a student to drop or add classes, receive a transcript or diploma, or enroll in additional courses.